aolaleye/training/UX/scrum_basics.md

 __Scrum Events__
 - __Spring Planning__
-    - scrum team meeting that recurs during each spring
+    - scrum team meeting that recurs during each sprint
     - the team gathers to prepare for a new sprint and decide exactly which items will go into the sprint
 - __Daily Standups__
     - daily check-ins where each team member reports progess, next tasks, and issues impending progress